We are improving UW by forming our union

 On Friday, June 28, 2024, we filed for a secret ballot Union Election!

-Once we have won our union, through either card check or an election, it will be time to start negotiating our first contract.
+After we win our Union Election, we then start negotiating our first Union Contract.
 We will survey everyone in our union to determine our priorities, elect a bargaining team, and begin learning how to draft proposals for contract language.
-Experienced union staff will work with us at every step of the process, but only the members of our union will determine what we bargain over, and only we can decide whether or not to accept the contract.
+Experienced union staff will work with us at every step of the process, but only the members of our union will determine what we bargain over, and only we can decide whether or not to ratify the contract.
+Once we ratify our Contract by voting yes, we then are finally able to access all the benefits and pay increases that we negotiated, and Union dues begin to be deducted (Union dues are set at 1.7% of gross salary- which means we are committed to bargaining for pay increases that are well above 1.7%)!

 You can also check out an overview of the organizing process in our Road Map to Forming A Union and Road Map to Winning a First Contract flyers.

 We are "Every Adviser, Every Campus, One Union!"
-Our union will include all student-facing professional advising staff at the UW–academic advisers, admissions advisers, career counselors, and financial aid advisers–up to and including the “first level” of supervision.
+Our union will include student-facing professional advising staff at the UW–academic advisers, admissions advisers, career counselors, and financial aid advisers–up to and including the “first level” of supervision.
 Any professional staff who do advising work, regardless of UW campus, job title, or FTE, will be included in our bargaining units, including people with split appointments.
+Check out our Core Duties Document to determine if your position should be union-eligible!
+This document was co-created by UW Labor Relations and Advising Staff who have been meeting for 2-3 hour long blocks multiple times a month since August 2024.

 For our Union, we are defining Advising work as student facing professionals who advise students and prospective students on financial aid and funding for education, enrollment and admissions, academics and courses, career paths, and professional development; excluding confidential employees and employees of the Office of the Registrar.

-Professional advising staff who do not supervise other professional advising staff are eligible to organize together into one bargaining unit.
-In addition, the “first level” of professional staff advisers who supervise other professional staff advisers are also eligible to organize together in a separate bargaining unit.
+Professional advising staff who do not supervise other professional advising staff filed for a Union Election as one Bargaining Unit.
+Advising staff who supervise other pro-staff advisers are likewise eligible to organize together in a separate bargaining unit, but so far have not yet filed for a Union Election.
 (See RCW 41.56.021 for exceptions.)

 How much are dues?
 When do we start paying dues?

 Dues are 1.7% of gross salary, so the exact amount depends on your compensation.
-Dues deduction begins after we have won our Union Election, Bargained our first contract, and then finally voted YES as a Union to accept it.
-It is unlikely that any of us would vote for a contract that does not make paying dues worthwhile.
+Dues deduction begins after we have won our Union Election, Bargained our first contract, and then finally voted YES as a Union to accept the Contract.
+It is unlikely that any of us would vote for a contract that does not make paying dues worthwhile, or that lowers salaries.
+Check out the UW Libraries and Press Union Contract that enacted 14-26% pay increases for all people in their chapter!

 Do unions, and SEIU in particular, have a strong history of uplifting BIPOC workers?